 There is also a great deal of transfer from L1 to L2 in terms of patterns on both auditory and articulatory maps.
 It is reasonable enough to map a Chinese /p/ to an English /p/, even though the Chinese sound has a different time of voicing onset and no aspiration.
 The result of this type of imperfect transfer is what leads to the establishment of a foreign accent in L2 learners.

 However, transfer is difficult or impossible for item-based syntactic patterns {MacWhinney, 2005 #10194}, because these patterns cannot be readily matched across languages.
 For the same reason, transfer is unlikely for the formal aspects of conjugational or declensional patterns and classes.
 The fact that transfer is difficult for these systems does not mean that they are easy for L2 learners, but rather that they must be learned from the bottom up without any support from the L1.
 Apart from these formal aspects, the semantic distinctions involved in grammatical structures can readily transfer from L1 to L2.
-For example, the conceptual notion of an indirect object can transfer from English to German, although the actual use of the ative case in German involves many additional complexities not found in English.
+For example, the conceptual notion of an indirect object can transfer from English to German, although the actual use of the dative case in German involves many additional complexities not found in English.

 When learners have several possible L1 forms that they can transfer to L2, they tend to prefer to transfer the least marked forms {Major, 1996 #10083;Eckman, 1977 #10935}.
 For example, as Pienemann, Di Biase, Kawaguchi, and Håkansson {, 2005 #9701} have noted, Swedish learners of German prefer to transfer to German the unmarked Swedish word order that places the subject before the tense marker in the German equivalent of sentences such as Peter likes milk today.
 Although Swedish has a pattern that allows the order Today likes Peter milk, learners tend not to transfer this pattern initially, because it is the more marked alternative.